|

 Leaving that aside if you are looking for a good all rounder suitable for weekend backpacking and camping trips - this is a good value buy.
 For single day walking in all weather and seasons the Vango Sherpa 60 + 10s Rucsac is everything you need and more.

-Have you got/bought Vango Sherpa 60+10s Backpacks/Rucsacs?
+Have you got a Vango Sherpa 60+10s Backpack, Rucsac or Rucksack?

 We would love to hear what you thought of it - good, bad or indifferent.
-Perhaps you simply disagree with our verdict - or feel we've neglected an important feature.
+Perhaps you simply disagree with the verdict above - or feel an important feature has been negelected.